 Second is inside my suite – the great large red knot I rec’d from the Chinese Opera Co. for the great PR work I did for their show at the Lobero.
 I gave the knot to Lovejoy’s Pickle Room when it opened in October 2013 for more good luck.
 It looks even better in the new location.

 Third down – Paul Wellman photographer for the SB Independent took this of me on the front steps of El Centro for a story on how I made it in SB a few years ago.

 Fourth down – Back in the 90’s I was Communications Director for the Lobero Theatre.
 Santa Barbara Magazine wrote this little item up on me for it’s “Around Town” section.

 Five & Six are Shots of the Lobero stage house, and shadows on the walls of the theatre on the dressing room side.

 Last shot is the press and ads for the newly opened El Centro in 1929.
 Caught with a Model T Ford of what might be the same year.
 My good luck!

 I am going to relish the time I have left on my lease – through the end of February 2018.

-My downtown era is coming to a close, but I’ll still be working.
+Even though my downtown era is coming to a close, I’ll still be working.
+Ready to help you out.
 Same phone number 805 689 5053 and same e-mail email@example.com for business inquires.